gparlakov/jstalks-2021-optimising-angular/TASKS.md

 4. Now run the `ng build --prod --stats-json && webpack-bundle-analyzer dist/stats.json` and notice now Pusher has its own bundle
 5. Review (see [help](files/src/app/core/services/pusher.service.ts.help))

+// TODO for performance build Admin module
+// main page with a search form (debounce demo) that sends a request and draws the results (trackBy) demo and when user types checks the whole thing for changes (OnPush)

 ### 20. Angular performance - OnPush